 Considering installing epoxy flooring in your home or commercial space but unsure of the pros and cons and whether or not it’s the right choice?
 Don’t choose your flooring solution blindly; make the most informed decision possible by being aware of the advantages and disadvantages of epoxy flooring systems.

 During the epoxy application process, wet epoxy gives off an unpleasant smell.
-Epoxy staff wear masks and safety goggles to protect themselves, as the fumes are not only unfavorable in scent, but can also be toxic.
+Epoxy staff wears masks and safety goggles to protect themselves, as the fumes are not only unfavorable in scent but can also be toxic.

 Highly asthmatic individuals should proceed with great caution during the application of epoxy flooring and are encouraged to check in with a health professional about the decision to include it in their home.
 The area receiving an epoxy application should be thoroughly ventilated to protect any persons near the space from the hazards of epoxy fumes.

 However, after the epoxy is fully cured, there is no longer a smell unless the coating is further sanded, causing epoxy resin dust to enter the air space.

 Installation of epoxy flooring systems takes several days to cure completely, depending on the type of epoxy coating and the intensity of the project.
 Applications usually take 72 hours to dry and cure completely.
 However, applying epoxy in smaller home areas such as garages could take only 24 hours.

 The curing time can be an inconvenience if the epoxy flooring is being applied inside the home or business where there may normally be ample foot traffic, or if you are located in a humid climate, as this will increase drying time.

 Because epoxy is non-porous, it can become extremely slippery when wet.
 This is especially dangerous if epoxy is applied in a location where small children or the elderly are going to be traversing on the flooring regularly.